Applying through UCAS Teacher Training

 The key dates for when Apply 1 and Apply 2 begin and the deadlines for submitting applications/adding choices are still to be announced by UCAS Teacher Training for academic year 2015/16.

-It is expected, however, that applications will begin through Apply 1 at the end of October 2014.
-Please keep checking this page for updates.
+It is expected, however, that applications will begin through Apply 1 on Tuesday 28th October 2014.

 Submitting Your Application